spectrocloud/librarium/content/docs/00-release-notes.md

   * Fix the App with the error.
   * Redeploy the App again.
 # September 10, 2022 - Release 2.8.0
-Spectro Cloud Palette 2.8.0 is now available with the support of Nested Clusters, Web-Based Kubectl, Import and Export of Profiles, Terraform Releases, and many exciting enhancements.
+Spectro Cloud Palette 2.8.0 is now available with the support of Palette Virtual Clusters, Web-Based Kubectl, Import and Export of Profiles, Terraform Releases, and many exciting enhancements.

 **Features**
-* Palette now supports lightweight, cost-effective, secure, and resource-efficient [Nested Clusters](/clusters/nested-clusters) to rapidly create securely-isolated environments for applications without the infrastructure and operational overhead of additional Kubernetes clusters.
+* Palette now supports lightweight, cost-effective, secure, and resource-efficient [Palette Virtual Clusters](/clusters/palette-virtual-clusters) to rapidly create securely-isolated environments for applications without the infrastructure and operational overhead of additional Kubernetes clusters.
 * Palette leverages web-based [Kubectl](/clusters/cluster-management/palette-webctl#overview) for the users to deploy applications, inspect and manage cluster resources, and view logs via the Palette terminal without an external terminal.
 * Palette enables the reuse and sharing of large profiles with many add-ons and integrations to be [exported and imported](/cluster-profiles/cluster-profile-import-export#overview) across multiple environments, projects, and tenants.
 * Palette customers can now provision the fully conformant Kubernetes distribution [RKE2](/integrations/rke2#rke2overview) focusing on security and compliance.